Math 203A - Algebraic Geometry

 - Some knowledge of modern algebra at the

-of Math 200 is required.
-However, I will not assume background in
+level of Math 200 is required.
+I will try to keep the algebraic

-be happy to discuss prerequisites on an individual basis.
-If you are
+course, I will be happy to discuss prerequisites on an individual basis.

 - There will be no exams for this class.
 The grade